This post may contain affiliate links.

 1. Change In Nippples.

 At around week 3 you will see significant changes to the cat’s nipples and the area around it.
-The nipples will become enlarged and it will change color to a darker shade of pink.
+The nipples will become enlarged and they will change color to a darker shade of pink.

 2. No More Heat Cycles.